romeroflores7/Analyzing-Biological-Data-in-R/README.md

-Knitted RMD files that display different anylazations of Biological Data using R with the libraries tidyverse,dplyr and imported biological data sets.
+Knitted RMD files that display different analyzations of Biological Data using R with the libraries tidyverse,dplyr and biological data sets.
+Covering important topics such as
+Linear models and least squares fitting: simple and multiple linear regression; analysis of variance (fixed, random and mixed models; crossed and nested effects; balanced and unbalanced designs); analysis of covariance, factorial designs; incomplete layouts; use of transformations.